Student Conduct Process

 3.3.8.
 Restitution: Reimbursement to the person or entity harmed by the violation.

 3.3.9.
 Suspension: A temporary separation from enrollment at the University for a defined period of time.
 Suspended students are banned from the University premises during the period of suspension and might be required to complete specified sanctions prior to reenrollment.
 Completion of the suspension period and other assigned sanctions does not automatically grant suspended students the right to return to the University community.
 All suspended students must petition the Office of Student Rights and Responsibilities for readmission.
-The final decision to clear suspended students for readmission rests with a committee led by the Vice Chancellor for Student Affairs.
+A committee will consider the petition and make a recommendation to the Vice Chancellor for Student Affairs, or designee.
+Suspension shall be served during the student's active terms of enrollment at the University.

 3.3.10.
 Expulsion: Permanent separation from enrollment at the University and at any other member institution of the University of North Carolina.
 Expelled students are banned from University premises.
-Only the Chancellor may amend this sanction to suspension if the student petitions the University demonstrating significant growth and contribution to society indicating that the individual should be given a new opportunity to pursue higher education.
+With the exception of review of a case due to the receipt of new information as outlined in section 5.5.9, below, only the Chancellor may amend this sanction to suspension if the student petitions the University demonstrating significant growth and contribution to society indicating that the individual should be given a new opportunity to pursue higher education.
 Such petitions can be filed with the Office of Student Rights and Responsibilities after a minimum of five years of the completion of the conduct case.
 A student who has been expelled from the University may not be admitted to another constituent institution of the University of North Carolina, unless and until the sanction of expulsion has been rescinded by the University.

 3.3.11.
-Revocation of Degree: Revocation of an awarded degree for serious violations of the Code that occurred prior to graduation, but which was discovered after a student had graduated from the University.
+Revocation of Degree: Revocation of an awarded degree for a serious violation of the Code that occurred prior to graduation, but which was discovered after a student had graduated from the University.

 3.3.12.
 Failure to Comply with Sanctions: Office of Student Rights and Responsibilities monitors sanctions to ensure compliance.
 Students who do not complete sanctions within the specified time might not be permitted to enroll for courses or might be suspended until they complete their sanctions.
 Students who leave the University prior to the completion of sanctions might not be allowed to reenroll until proof is provided that the sanctions imposed have been completed.

 3.3.13.
-Sanctions for Student Organizations: Student organizations registered with the Student Organization Center, the Office of Greek Life, an academic department, the Campus Recreation and Wellness Department, or another unit of the University might be sanctioned under the Student Code of Conduct.
-At the discretion of the Director of the Office of Student Rights and Responsibilities, any allegations of misconduct will be co-investigated by OSRR and the unit administratively associated with the student organization.
+Sanctions for Student Organizations: Student organizations registered with the Student Organization Center, the Office of Greek Life, Academic departments, Campus Recreation and Wellness, Military groups, Athletics, or another unit of the University might be sanctioned under the Student Code of Conduct.
+At the discretion of the Director of the Office of Student Rights and Responsibilities, any allegations of misconduct will be co-investigated by OSRR or its designee and the unit administratively associated with the student organization.

-18.104.22.168.
-Any of the sanctions available for individual students might be imposed on an organization except for revocation of a degree.
-Organizational privileges might be restricted for a stated period of time.
-Organizations could lose privileges including, but not limited to, access to reserving rooms, use of campus facilities and services, representation at an event, or revocation of student fee funding.
+188.8.131.52.
+Sanctions for student organizations may be coordinated with the unit administratively associated with the student organization, and may include: restriction of organizational privileges for a stated period of time; loss of privileges including, but not limited to, access to reserving rooms, use of campus facilities and services, representation at an event, or a reduction or revocation of student fee funding.
 Organizational privileges might also be suspended for a stated period of time including, but not limited to, recruiting of new members, participating in intramural sports, and holding events or meetings in campus facilities.
-The organization might be required to complete specified sanctions prior to having privileges reinstated.
+Organizations might be required to complete specified sanctions or educational tasks prior to having privileges reinstated.
 Organizations might also have their University recognition revoked as a consequence of a Code violation.

 4. Respondent and Complainant Rights and Responsibilities

 4.1.
-Respondent Rights and Responsibilities: A student whose conduct is under review has the following rights and responsibilities.
-The respondent might forfeit any of these rights if, after being given appropriate notice and opportunity to exercise these rights, s/he fails to do so.
+Respondent Rights and Responsibilities: A student whose conduct is under review is a Respondent and has the following rights and responsibilities.
+The Respondent might forfeit any of these rights if, after being given appropriate notice and opportunity to exercise these rights, s/he fails to do so.
+An organization whose conduct is under review is entitled to the rights listed below and its president will be required to identify a representative as a Respondent.

 22.214.171.124.
 The right to an objective and impartial evaluation of the complaint.